5 Best Record Players & Turntables in 2026: Complete Amazon Shopping Guide

 Pros:

-- Bluetooth connectivity for wireless streaming to speakers and headphones
+- Bluetooth for wireless streaming to speakers and headphones

-- USB output for digitizing vinyl records to MP3 files
+- USB output for digitizing records to MP3

 Cons:

-- Belt-drive system may have slight speed variations compared to direct-drive
+- Belt-drive may have more speed variation than direct-drive at this price point

 - Plastic construction feels less premium than higher-end models